With a second mortgage, a homeowner can borrow at a very low interest rate, using his or her equity in the home as security.

 But you can spend the proceeds of a second mortgage on anything you want.
 Planning a weekend in Vegas where you’re happy to lose the whole lot on a single spin of the roulette wheel?
 That’s none of the lender’s business.

 4. Tax benefits

-If you use the proceeds of a second mortgage to “buy, build or substantially improve your home” (IRS’s words), you may be able to deduct the interest on that loan.
+If you use the proceeds of a second mortgage to “buy, build or substantially improve your home” (IRS’s words), the mortgage interest may be deductible.
 That was the case for 2019 filings.

 Using the money for any other purposes (including Vegas trips) will mean you can’t make those deductions.

 But the tax code changes often and rules can get complicated.
 So talk to a qualified, professional advisor before you rely on your ability to make any deductions.